 “Banner Era” Guitars

-Because of record-keeping issues and construction inconsistencies, the Kalamazoo girl stories are just reaching the surface of music history.
+Due to record-keeping issues and construction inconsistencies, the stories of the Kalamazoo Girls are just reaching the surface of music history.
 Women were primarily in charge of guitar construction during WWII.
 Because of their dexterity in other detail-oriented fields, they were responsible for some of the finest flat-tops ever made.
 They created functional works of art that became known as “banner guitars” with delicate hand scalloping of the braces.
 Wartime production restrictions and materials shortages forced Gibson to reduce their flat-top models down to only six standard models: J-45, J-50, Southerner Jumbo, LG-1, LG-2 and LG-3.
 Banner guitars vary wildly in materials and construction techniques.
 Two consistent features that escaped this period are the golden banner stating that “Only A Gibson Is Good Enough” and great sound.
 These guitars were well-made, high resonant guitars on the whole.
 Because of the selective production during the war, banner guitars are considered the most collectible of the production years.

 The Slope-Shoulder Gibson J-45 (The Workhorse)